zarf-dev/proposals/0051-v1beta1-schema/README.md

 The `.gen` extension will be used to easily discern between generated and included packages.
 It will also make it simple to ignore these files within Git repositories.
 When `zarf package create`, or any other relevant command, is run on a directory, it will first look for a `zarf.yaml`, then fall back to a `zarf.gen.yaml`.

 `zarf dev template` will have logic to follow local component imports.
-If the `.import.path` points to a file called `<base>.tpl.yaml` Zarf will template the file and edit the value of `import.path` to be `<base>.gen.yaml`.
+If the `.import.path` points to a file called `<base>.tpl.yaml`, Zarf will template the file and edit the value of `import.path` to be `<base>.gen.yaml`.
 Users that prefer to template in separate steps may set their import path to `<base>.gen.yaml`.
 Zarf will template imports after the current file is finished templating, so a user will be able to template the value of `.import.path` into a `<base>.tpl.yaml` file and Zarf will template the given file.

 Package templates will be required to have a value; otherwise the command will fail.

 The delimiter for Go templates during `zarf dev template` will be `[[ ]]`.
-This will separate package templates from the standard Go template delimiter `{{ }}` which are used during on-deploy actions.
+This will separate package templates from the standard Go template delimiter `{{ }}`, which is used during on-deploy actions.

 ### User Stories (Optional)